-38 International treaties
+International treaties

-Is your jurisdiction a signatory to any investment agreements for the protection of investments of a foreign entity in construction and infrastructure projects?
+38 Is your jurisdiction a signatory to any investment agreements for the protection of investments of a foreign entity in construction and infrastructure projects?
 If so, how does your model agreement define 'investment'?

-New Zealand is party to a number of free trade agreements that protect foreign entities investing in New Zealand, including those with Australia, Chile, China and the Association of South-east Asian Nations.
+New Zealand is party to a number of free trade agreements (FTAs) that protect foreign entities investing in New Zealand, including those with Australia, Chile, China and the Association of Southeast Asian Nations.

-There is no model agreement for such agreements; therefore, the definition of 'investment' varies.
+There is no model agreement for FTAs, therefore the definition of 'investment' varies.

-39 Tax treaties
+Tax treaties

-Has your jurisdiction entered into double taxation treaties pursuant to which a contractor is prevented from being taxed in various jurisdictions?
+39 Has your jurisdiction entered into double taxation treaties pursuant to which a contractor is prevented from being taxed in various jurisdictions?

-New Zealand is party to 39 double tax agreements and protocols implemented with its primary trading and investment partners.
-These include Australia, Austria, Belgium, Canada, Denmark, Fiji, Germany, Indonesia, Ireland, Mexico, the Netherlands, Papua New Guinea, Poland, South Africa, Spain, Sweden, Taiwan, Turkey, the UK, the US and Vietnam.
+New Zealand is party to 40 double tax agreements and protocols implemented with its primary trading and investment partners.
+These include Australia, Austria, Belgium, Canada, Denmark, Fiji, Germany, Indonesia, Ireland, Mexico, the Netherlands, Papua New Guinea, Poland, South Africa, Spain, Sweden, Taiwan, Turkey, the United Kingdom, the United States and Vietnam.

-40 Currency controls
+Currency controls

-Are there currency controls that make it difficult or impossible to change operating funds or profits from one currency to another?
+40 Are there currency controls that make it difficult or impossible to change operating funds or profits from one currency to another?